king-2349/wiiphone/README.md

 # Wii Phone
 This app allows you to use your phone as a wii remote on Dolphin.
 This includes all the buttons of a normal wii remote and motions controls.
-I have tested this on wii sports and mario kart wii, and it seems to work correctly.
+I have tested this on wii sports and mario kart wii with and iPhone, and it seems to work correctly.

 ![wiiphonescreenshot](https://user-images.githubusercontent.com/38045031/171303444-a2b0d06c-d526-443f-92af-b6d960ee3e4d.jpg)